-We primarily provide primary care through The Clinica Esperanza/Hope Clinic Emergency Room Diversion Project, or The CHEER Clinic, which is a walk-in clinic providing non-emergent primary care to uninsured adults.
+We primarily provide primary care through The Clinica Esperanza/Hope Clinic Emergency Room Diversion Project (CHEER Clinic), which is a walk-in clinic providing non-emergent primary care to uninsured adults.
 This clinic helps to tackle a major problem and unnecessary cost in the American healthcare system: the overuse of the emergency department for non-emergent medical needs due to underinsurance.
 Instead of going to the emergency room for back pain or the flu and overpaying for care, community members can walk into our clinic and be served by a Spanish-speaking doctor for free.
 Since the start of CHEER in 2012, we have provided over 5,120 free visits.
-Many of these patients also return for follow-up visits and build long-term relationships with our medical providers through the Continuity of Care Clinic.
+Many of these patients also return for follow-up visits and build long-term relationships with our medical providers through the Continuity of Care Clinic (CCC).
 We also provide a specific women’s clinic that focuses on gynecologic and reproductive care.

 Medical Student Clinic